NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: Abstract

 \section{Abstract}

 Electrons floating on a solid neon exhibit long charge coherence times, making them attractive for hybrid quantum systems.
 When combined with high-quality, high-impedance superconducting resonators and a local magnetic field gradient, this platform enables strong charge--photon and spin--charge coupling—key ingredients for scalable spin qubit architectures.
-In this work, we fabricated NbTiN superconducting nanowire resonators and measured internal quality factors around $10^5$.
-We successfully deposited several hundred-nanometer-thick layers of solid neon, followed by gradual electron loading.
-The presence of neon and electrons was confirmed via resonance frequency shifts without degradation of the resonator’s quality factor.
-These results demonstrate that NbTiN superconducting nanowire resonators are compatible with electrons-on-neon systems and suitable for future qubit experiments.
-We further performed a theoretical analysis of optimized micro-magnet configurations, showing that spin qubit gate fidelities exceeding 99.99\% for single-qubit and 99.9\% for two-qubit operations are achievable using natural neon at the charge sweet spot.
+In this work, we demonstrate that NbTiN nanowire resonators maintain high quality factors around $10^5$ after depositing solid neon onto the resonators and subsequently loading electrons onto the neon surface, validating their suitability for electrons-on-neon platforms.
+Building on these experimental results, we theoretically analyze micromagnet designs and coupling strategies that can enable spin–photon interactions in this platform.
+Our analysis outlines performance targets for next-generation devices, showing that, at the charge sweet spot, spin qubit gate fidelities exceeding 99.99\% for single-qubit operations and 99.9\% for two-qubit operations are achievable with natural neon.